pmgl/starblast-modding/README.md

 | 19 | Saucer |
 | 20 | Final Boss |

-A new `Alien` object is immediately added to `game.aliens`; however it cannot be used before it has been assigned an id (positive integer) by the server.
+A new `Alien` object is immediately added to `game.aliens`; however, it cannot be used before it has been assigned an id (positive integer) by the server.

 #### Limits
 You can only have **300** alive aliens (including aliens generated by the game mode) at any time in your game

-Server will respond with `Too many aliens` for each alien passing the limit
+The server will respond with `Too many aliens` for each alien passing the limit

 #### Configuration
 Once an alien is live and has an assigned id, you can set options to it.
 For example: